 A low fluid level in your transmission can only be caused by a leak.
 Unlike your engine which can burn oil, your transmission is a closed system except for the input shaft seal, output shaft seal, and pan gasket.
 These seals can often be difficult and expensive to replace because of their location on the transmission.
 Rather than replacing them you can add BlueDevil Transmission Sealer to your automatic transmission fluid.
 BlueDevil Transmission Sealer is specially formulated to restore dried, cracked or shrunken seals and gaskets in your transmission without harming the transmission.
 BlueDevil Transmission Sealer is guaranteed to form a permanent seal.
 BlueDevil products are safe for your vehicle and can remain in the system until your next fluid change.

 Look for the early warning signs of transmission problems to save yourself money and a headache down the road.
 If you find a low fluid level, use BlueDevil Transmission Sealer immediately!

-You can pick up BlueDevil Transmission Sealer at your local auto parts stores like:
+If you need to keep your transmission working proprely and have a leak, you can pick up BlueDevil Transmission Sealer at your local auto parts stores like: